 Tibet Shambhala Adventure was founded in 2000 and is a fully-registered and internationally-licensed adventure travel company under the administration of Tibet Tourism Bureau and the China National Tourism Bureau.

-Our company has had many years of experience in arranging all travel needs, including all the necessary Tibet permits and visa documentation.
+Our company has had many years of experience in arranging all travel needs, including all the necessary Tibet travel permits and visa documentation.

-Tibet Shambhala Adventure is officially a five star-rated travel company approved by the Tibet Tourism Bureau and the China National Tourism Bureau.
+Tibet Shambhala Adventure is officially a five-star-rated travel company approved by the Tibet Tourism Bureau and the China National Tourism Bureau.
 Tibet Shambhala Adventure is also an eco-friendly and responsible travel company.
-All of our previous customers have been very happy with the Tibet tour services we have provided.
+All of our previous customers have been very happy with our Tibet tour services.

 We employ more than 50 local Tibetan staff members, including the office staff and field staff.
-We have 17 Tibetan tour guides and all of them speak perfect English and some of them also speak French very well.
+We have 17 Tibetan tour guides and all of them speak perfect English, and some of them also speak French very well.
 We are the only local-owned Tibet travel company that can provide French- and German-speaking guides.

-We use local transportation of pack yaks and yak men or pack horse and horse men for the trekking area in Tibet as much as possible.
+We use local transportation of pack yaks and yak men or pack horse and horsemen for the trekking area in Tibet as much as possible.

-We use all local Tibetan-owned hotels, guest houses and restaurants during all our trips whenever possible.
+We use all local Tibetan-owned hotels, guest houses, and restaurants during all our trips whenever possible.

-We beganour most challenging training in 2002: the cooking training to the local Tibetan young boys who could not continue their studies after their primary or middle school because of their poor family financial problems.
-We spent a fairly large amount of money and in the beginning, we invited some Nepali sherpa cooks to give them basic training of pitching tents andserving clients at the field site.
-Later, we letthe first group of trainers work as an assistant cooking team by paying the same salary as other experienced assistants.
-In the winter time, we help them train in restaurants in Lhasa that serve continental food.
+We began our most challenging training in 2002: The cooking training to the local Tibetan young boys who could not continue their studies after their primary or middle school pertaining to financial difficulties.
+In the beginning, we invited some Nepali Sherpa cooks to give them basic training of pitching tents and serving clients at the field site.
+Later, we let the first group of trainers work as an assistant cooking team by paying the same salary as other experienced assistants.
+In the winter time, we help them train in Lhasa restaurants that serve continental food.